7th Joint Workshop on Graph Data Management Experiences & Systems (GRADES) and Network Data Analytics (NDA)

 The goal of GRADES-NDA is to bring together researchers from academia, industry, and government to create a forum for discussing recent advances in (large-scale) graph data management and graph analytics systems, as well as propose and discuss novel methods and techniques towards addressing domain-specific challenges in real-world graphs.

-We are very honored to host the following two keynote speakers this year.
+We are very honored to host the following keynote speaker this year.

 • Ioana Manolescu Inria & Ecole Polytechnique